These cookies are required for the operation of the site and cannot be managed.

 We completed our first preliminary flood risk assessment in 2011 and this is available from the Environment Agency website.

 Under the Flood and Water Management Act 2010, we, in our role as a lead local flood authority, has a duty to investigate significant flood events and make public its findings.
-As stated in our local flood risk management strategy, we define a significant flood as one where either 5 or more residential buildings or 2 or more commerical properties were affected.
+As stated in our local flood risk management strategy, we define a significant flood as one where either 5 or more residential buildings or 2 or more commercial properties were affected.

 There are no results that match your search criteria